Now Reports

 • Toilet at the park nearby

-• Private barbecues and fireworks are prohibited.
+• Private barbecues, fireworks and swimming are prohibited.

 • Access: 10 min. on foot to the beach from Imajuku Sta.
 (JR Chikuhi Line)